We aim to provide a curriculum, which is:

 - Achieve economic well-being

-Children have homework from Reception through to Year 6.
+Children have prep to complete at home from Reception through to Year 6.
 We aim to provide worthwhile activities for parents and children to work on together as well as individual reinforcement and development tasks.
 We strive to achieve a balance between allowing children time at home to pursue other activities whilst supporting and developing classroom learning and preparing them for the next phase in their education.

 PARENTS’ EVENING/ REPORTS